eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 So, a successful announce call made to the tracker, gives you a list of peers to connect to.
 This might not be all available peers in this swarm, only the peers the tracker assigned your client to connect.
 A subsequent call to the tracker might result in another list of peers.

+#### Async HTTP

 Python does not come with a built-in support for async HTTP and my beloved [requests library](https://github.com/kennethreitz/requests) does not implement asyncio either.
 Scouting around the Internet it looks like most use [aiohttp](https://github.com/KeepSafe/aiohttp), which implement both a HTTP client and server.

-#### Async HTTP

-Pieces use aiohttp in the `pieces.tracker.Tracker` class for making the HTTP request to the tracker announce url.
-A shortened version of that code reveil this:
+Pieces use `aiohttp` in the `pieces.tracker.Tracker` class for making the HTTP request to the tracker announce url.
+A shortened version of that code is this:

 ````python
 async def connect(self,